What Subconscious Blocks Look Like (In Real Time)

 If you noticed fear, doubt, or resistance come up during the exercise, that’s why.

 Your subconscious mind is always scanning the world for what feels safe and familiar, and anything outside of that comfort zone can get flagged as a possible threat.
-Even if it’s something you consciously want, your subconscious treats “new” as “danger” and brings up protective emotions to stop you from moving forward.
-You might even have trauma tied to the thing you want to do, so your subconscious mind is bringing up intense emotions that will get you to stop yourself from moving forward.
+Even if it’s something you consciously want, your subconscious mind treats “new” as “danger” and brings up protective emotions (like fear) to get you to stop yourself from moving in that direction.

 It thinks it’s protecting you.
 But really, it’s just keeping you in familiar territory – even when that familiarity is the very thing keeping you stuck.